 The market is concentrated in nature with the presence of a handful of manufacturers who compete in terms of prices and quality.
 Some of the leading players operating in the market are:

 Key Questions Answered in This Report:

-The global travel vaccines market was worth around US$ 5.2 Billion in 2019.
+The global travel vaccines market reached a value of US$ 2.94 Billion in 2020.

-According to the estimates by IMARC Group, the global travel vaccines market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, expects the global travel vaccines market to grow at a CAGR of 8.10% during 2021-2026.

 Substantial growth in the travel and tourism industry in recent years, along with the growing prevalence of infectious and travel-related diseases, acts as a major factor driving the market.

 Regulatory authorities mandating vaccines for travelers coming from disease-prone regions represents one of the major trends in the market.